Seth Tomko is a writer, college-level educator, and adventurer.

 Michael knows how to be human.
-In Sicily he deports himself with politeness and tact, resulting in a marriage to Apollonia and a life that appears reasonable and pleasant.
+In Sicily he deports himself with politeness and tact, resulting in marriage to Apollonia and life that appears reasonable and pleasant.
 Following Apollonia’s death, Michael’s previous conduct is replaced by deceit and an unconscionable willingness to double-cross anyone to get his way.
-His relationship with Kay is full of secrecy and lies that spills over from him to her, so that their marriage sours and she comes to hate him.
-She is, of course, always having a door closed in her face, shutting her out from the real life of her husband, ensuring she can never really know him.
+His relationship with Kay is full of secrecy and lies that spill over from him to her so that their marriage sours and she comes to hate him.
+She is, of course, always having a door closed in her face, shutting her out from the real-life of her husband, ensuring she can never really know him.
 It does Michael no good with the audience that the one time he allows her to ask about his business he lies to her face.
 Everyone watching knows better.

 A Man Who Doesn’t Spend Time with His Family Can Never Be a Real Man